Programme overview

 CEE student on campus

-Below you will find the schedule of the Master Cultural Economics and Entrepreneurship programme.
+Below you can view the study schedule of the master specialisation Cultural Economics and Entrepreneurship of this year.
 If you want to know more about a particular course, you can enter the course code in the Course Catalogue.

 Term 1